nawforce/sfdx-test/extra-classes/README.md

-# Test for non-packageDirectory metadata being deployed when using force:source:push:beta
+# Test for non-packageDirectory metadata being deployed when using force:source:beta:push

 To run: